protobufjs/protobuf.js/README.md

 ![ProtoBuf.js - protobuf for JavaScript](https://raw.github.com/dcodeIO/ProtoBuf.js/master/ProtoBuf.png)
 =====================================

-When working with binary data on the network level, Google's Protocol Buffers aka protobuf is probably the best tool for the job as it supports putting together entire message and even sub-message structures assembled from a variety of useful data types while still remaining extensible for future cases.
+For de-/serialization of binary data on the network level, Google's Protocol Buffers aka protobuf is probably the best tool for the job as it supports putting together entire message and even sub-message structures assembled from a variety of useful data types while still remaining extensible for future cases.